Weak cosmic censorship conjecture in the pure Lovelock gravity: Introduction

-A large amount of effort has also been devoted to the study of WCCC for black hole surrounded by a complex scalar test fields~\cite[see, e.g.][]{Toth12,Duztas13,Duztas14,Semiz15}, a rotating anti-de Sitter black holes~\cite{Gwak16,Natario16,Natario20}, and magnetized black holes~\cite{Siahaan16,Shaymatov19b}.
+A large amount of effort has also been devoted to the study of WCCC for black hole surrounded by a complex scalar test fields~\cite[see, e.g.][]{Toth12,Duztas13,Duztas14,Semiz15,Gwak19JCAP}, a rotating anti-de Sitter black holes~\cite{Gwak16JCAP,Natario16,Natario20,Gwak21JCAP}, magnetized black holes~\cite{Siahaan16,Shaymatov19b}, and black holes in Einstein-Gauss-Bonnet gravity~\cite{Ghosh19}.
 The WCCC was also probed by various tests~\cite{Mishra19} in relation to the laws of black hole dynamics~\cite{Bardeen73b}.
 Recently Chakraborty et al. \cite{Chakraborty17} worked out a nice discriminator between black hole and naked singularity by considering spin precession of spinning test particle in the vicinity of black hole and naked singularity spacetimes.

 There is the famous Myers-Perry solution~\cite{Myers-Perry86} for a higher dimensional rotating black hole.
 The case of five and six dimensional black holes has been thoroughly analysed for WCCC in~\cite{Shaymatov19a,Shaymatov20a}.
 In higher dimensions, the relative dominance between attraction due to mass and repulsion due to rotation is expected to play a critical role.
 It turns out that repulsion would override attraction for large $r$ in $D>5$.
 It is shown by explicit calculation that six dimensional black hole cannot be overspun even for linear order test particle accretion~\cite{Shaymatov20a}.
-This is because of resultant gravity being repulsive test particles would be unable to rach the horizon.
-Since dominance of repulsion over attraction would be in all dimensions $>5$, therefore black hole in all dimensions higher than five cannot be overspun~\cite{Shaymatov20c} and thereby the WCCC would be always obeyed.
+This is because of resultant gravity being repulsive, test particles would be unable to reach the horizon.
+Since dominance of repulsion over attraction would be in all dimensions $>5$, therefore black hole in all dimensions higher than five cannot be overspun~\cite{Shaymatov21a} and thereby the WCCC would be always obeyed.

+There is another related issue of non-existence of bound orbits around black holes in higher dimensions in the Einstein gravity \cite{Dadhich13}.
+The cause for this is whether the centrifugal force is able to balance the gravitational attraction.
+While in the case of rotating black hole in higher dimensions, repulsive gravitational effect of rotation begins overriding over attraction due to mass.
+It turns out the resultant force for higher dimensional rotating black hole would always be repulsive at infinity~\cite{Dadhich22b}.
+That is also reflected in the fact that black hole cannot be overspun even under linear accretion process in $D > 5$.
+However, the situation gets overturned when one considers pure Gauss-Bonnet (GB)/Lovelock gravity.
+That is in the dimension window $2N + 2 \leq D \leq 4N$ dimensions, there do exist bound and stable circular orbits only around pure GB rotating black holes~\cite{Dadhich22a}.